Gordon's Garden Tomb

 Another interesting fact is that there are also burial tombs in the Church of the Holy Sepulchre that date to the time of Christ.
 They are of the type that were used from about 37 BC to around 70 AD.
 These tombs clearly indicate that this area had tombs and was outside the City of Jerusalem during the time of Christ, as regular people were not buried within the city.

 Lastly, during this time period, from the time of Christ to 132 AD, a carving with an ancient Latin description was found here.
 It says, "Yes, Lord!
 We will go."
-This shows this place was venerated by early Christians.
+This shows that early Christians venerated this place.

-2. About 10 years after the crucifixion of Christ, a wall was built by King Agrippa I that enclosed the area of Christ's execution and burial within the city.
+2. About 10 years after Christ's crucifixion, King Agrippa I built a wall within the city that enclosed the area of Christ's execution and burial.
 This accounts for why the Holy Sepulchre is located inside the Old City walls of Jerusalem today.

 3. The next major event that affected the site of the crucifixion and tomb of Christ was a major Jewish rebellion against the Romans called the Bar Kokhba revolt in around 132 AD.
 Because of the revolt, the Roman Emperor Hadrian destroyed much of Jerusalem and changed its orientation.
 He renamed the city Aelia Capitolina and the country to Palestine, which was a Philistine name.
 His desire was to erase the Jewish connection to the land because of the Jew's continual rebellions and uprisings.
 He constructed a main street that ran north and south called the Cardo Maximus (which means heart or center of).
 He also desecrated the place of the crucifixion and resurrection that had been venerated by the early Christians, and in its place, he built a large platform that filled in the quarry and had upon it a large temple dedicated to Jupiter and Aphrodite (Venus), an ancient Greek goddess of sexual love and beauty, identified with Venus by the Romans.
 Hadrian was so intent on destroying any connection to the land by the Jews and the Christians that he buried all the evidence of the crucifixion and tomb of Christ under a platform that housed his large temple to Jupiter and Venus.
 Hadrian laid out the new City of Jerusalem so that the major streets led to his temple to Jupiter and Venus, which again were over the remains of the crucifixion and tomb of Christ.